top of page

 10. Music & SFX: If you're getting your demo produced professionally, this service is usually included.
 Having music in your reel is a great way to separate one voice from another, but it's completely optional and not always necessary.
 Sound effects are also optional, but they can add great nuance to your various takes within the demo.

 12. Vocal Endurance: Only feature voices that you can sustain without hurting yourself.
-If you can't perform a voice for 2 hours without it hurting, do not add that voice to your demo.
+If you can't perform a voice without it hurting, do not add that voice to your demo.

 13. Agents: If you are seeking representation with a talent agency, then having a commercial demo can help.
 Your agent makes money when YOU make money, and they need to know that you can book various types of voice-over, especially the gigs that offer the highest compensation rates.